 Quality and influence signals across the library.

-Among the most-represented authors — only 1% of records lack author data.
+The catalogue captures the full author list on every record — only 1% lack author data.

 A high-quality, cross-disciplinary spread.

-≈43% of sources carry an open (CC-BY) licence — free to read and quote.*
+≈43% of sources with a known licence carry an open (CC-BY) licence — free to read and quote.*

 Three capabilities a generic citation search can't replicate — coming online as enrichment completes.